Rovaniemi, Finland

 Get this when you book through us:

-Handmade woollen socks made by indigenous Sámi women and exclusive Arctic 8 recipe book.
-GoldSmiths also receive a room upgrade (subject to availability) and a champagne reception on arrival
+Woollen socks handmade by indigenous Sámi women and an Arctic 8 recipe book; GoldSmiths also get a champagne reception on arrival

 Facilities